Irena-F/Frenkel_Project_01/readme.md

 # Reproducibility assignment for Statistical Consulting BIOS6621

-This is a reproducibility project for Statistical Consulting BIOS6621.
+This is a repository for a reproducibility project for Statistical Consulting BIOS6621.
 The following are descriptions of the subdirectories.

 ## Subdirectories